 Yarnle makes it possible for thousands of people all over the world to be heard.
 We enable deep listening to you on every topic you care to name.
 Our team of conversation experts construct an encounter that brings out the best of your thinking by targeted questioning, triggered by scientifically prepared questions and meticulously records the encounter.

-Creation of a large number of effective, validated learning journeys are key to success.
+Creation of a large number of effectively validated learning journeys are key to success.
 The use of video and the provision of transcripts is a key differentiator for the business.
 However, it is our bank of crowdsourced questions that really makes the difference.
-Our hypothesis is that really effective questions producing a video recording and typed transcript of the encounter assist meta cognitive processes that helps a business identify a problem or opportunity, an individual address a challenge or life goal and a charity or not for profit organisation leader do good.
+Our hypothesis is that really effective questions producing a video recording and typed transcript of the encounter assist meta cognitive processes that help a business identify a problem or opportunity, an individual address a challenge or life goal and a charity or not for profit organisation leader do good.

 Our service grows spectacularly fast as we train the very best listeners to become conversation experts and build our technology and systems to add more and more ways for our enthusiastic customers to boost their thinking.
 Using Yarnle technology you are able to gain hitherto unknown levels of productivity and performance.
 The transcript and video exchange is placed in a vault that only you can access.